Try these steps to find a journal article from a citation:

 If you can’t find your article through a DOI or article title, you can look for it using the journal title.
-Search in the library catalogue for the journal title, and then look up the article using the volume and issue numbers in the citation.
+Search the library journal search for the journal title, and then look up the article using the volume and issue numbers in the citation.

 Malinowska-Borowska, J., Harazin, B., & Zieliński, G. (2011).
 The influence of wood hardness and logging operation on coupling forces exerted by lumberjacks during wood harvesting.
 International Journal of Industrial Ergonomics, 41(5), 546-550.

-Search for the journal title, "International Journal of Industrial Ergonomics", in the library catalogue.
-From the journal's catalogue record, choose a link to access the journal that covers the publication date (2011).
+Search for the journal title, "International Journal of Industrial Ergonomics", in the library journal search.
+From the journal's record, choose a link to access the journal that covers the publication date (2011).
 Find volume 41, issue 5 from the full list of journal issues, and scroll through the list of article titles to find the full text of your article.

 - Usually, the volume and issue number are listed in a citation in that order, immediately after the journal title.
 If an issue number is missing, page numbers can help you find the right issue.